better/baseimage/README.md

 The analytics image builds on the Alpine image, adding Postgres and Python data science packages.

+## Testing

+You can verify that this works by building locally, e.g. `docker build . -f Dockerfile.analytics`.

 ## Publishing an image

 The tag convention for Git and Docker is as follows: `[prefix]-[distro]-[version]`.